 Interest Withdrawal vs Compounding Calculator

 Do you get excited when you see the interest earnings on your investments?
 This tool can show you how much more money you could make by reinvesting your interest earnings instead of withdrawing them.
-For the sake of this calculation, we will assume that interest will be compounded quarterly.
+For the sake of this calculation, we will assume that interest will be compounded monthly.

 First enter the amount of your original investment, the annual interest attached to the investment, and the number of years you plan to let the investment grow.
 Press CALCULATE and you’ll see amounts for monthly interest withdrawal potential and total of interest withdrawals.
 You’ll also learn the future value of reinvested interest earnings and how much more interest you could be earning on the reinvested earnings.
 In the long run, a little patience could go a long way.